The Fairness of Credit Scoring Models: Application

-We present the results in Table \ref{tab:Mitigation} for both approaches: (1) re-estimation in Panel A and (2) no re-estimation in Panel B. In each case, we report the p-values associated with the various fairness definitions, as well as the predictive performance measures (AUC and PCC).
-In each panel, we sort the models based on their AUC, in decreasing order.
-We see in Panel A that removing the variable and re-estimating the model does not always solve the fairness problem.
-For instance, removing Credit History (or Purpose, or Savings) leads to rejecting the null hypothesis for Statistical Parity.
-Similarly, when we remove Telephone, we can still reject the null hypothesis for Conditional Statistical Parity.
+We now proceed with the mitigation of the lack of fairness using the methods presented in Section \ref{section:Mitigation}.
+We display the results in Table \ref{tab:Mitigation} for the two competing approaches: (1) re-estimation in Panel A and (2) neutralization of a feature in Panel B. In each case, we report the p-values associated with the various fairness definitions, as well as the predictive performance measures (AUC, PCC, FDR, and CF).
+We find two important results when re-estimating the model with one less variable.
+First, as shown in Panel A, removing the variable and re-estimating the model does not always mitigate the lack of fairness.
+For instance, removing \textit{Credit History} (or \textit{Purpose} or \textit{Savings}) leads to rejecting the null hypothesis for statistical parity.
 This persistent fairness problem is akin to the instability issue of ML models discussed by \cite{mullainathan_machine_2017}.
 Indeed, removing one feature from the model and retraining it generally leads to select another feature or a combination of features which are correlated with the removed one.
-Then, in our context, it explains why disparate impact remains when some candidate variables are removed.
-Differently, discarding Credit Duration or Account Status solves the fairness problem as all p-values are greater than 10\%.
-However, it reduces significantly the predictive performance of the model, which drops from an AUC of 0.8393 to 0.8017 without Credit Duration and to 0.6727 without Account Status.
+Second, when re-estimating the models actually permits the mitigation of unfairness, it almost invariably results in a substantial decline in accuracy.
+For instance, the AUC drops from 0.8393 to 0.6727 when discarding \textit{Account Status} and to 0.8017 when removing \textit{Credit Duration}.